Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Summary and conclusion

 \section{Summary and conclusion}

 In this study we grew and characterized the single crystals of EuCd$_2$Sb$_2$.
 The heat capacity we measured reconfirmed the magnetic ordering below $T_{\rm N}=7.4$\,K and revealed maximum magnetic entropy near the ideal value \textit{R\,}ln(8) for Eu$^{+2}$ ion.
 We also found that acoustic phonon modes are dominant at high-temperatures.
 The following magnetization measurements reconfirmed the AFM ground state with localized moments of Eu$^{+2}$ ions and showed how magnetic structure changes in applied magnetic field.
 Next, we investigated the electrical resistivity in longitudinal and transverse fields, as well as Hall resistivity.
-Enhanced negative magnetoresistance in longitudinal field corroborated the occurrence of Weyl nodes.
-Topological component was extracted from total Hall resistivity.
+Enhanced negative magnetoresistance in the longitudinal field corroborated the occurrence of Weyl nodes.
+The topological component was extracted from total Hall resistivity.
 Prominent anomalies were found in field variations of TMR, LMR and $\rho_{xy}^{\rm T}$ in the applied field range where the magnetic structure undergoes strong modification.
-After analyzing behavior of extrema of these anomalies we propose that at least three intrinsic mechanisms contribute to THE in EuCd$_2$Sb$_2$.
-In AFM state they are Berry curvature due to Weyl nodes originating from broken $C_{3}$ symmetry and Berry curvature emerging from the scalar spin chirality within domain walls.
-Above $T_{\rm N}$ it is Berry curvature due to Weyl nodes induced by the spin fluctuations. \\\\\textbf{DATA AVAILABILITY}\\ The data that support the findings presented above are openly available \cite{DATASET}.\\\\ \textbf{ACKNOWLEDGMENT}\\ This study was supported by the National Science Centre (Poland) under grant 2021/41/B/ST3/01141.
+After analyzing the behavior of the extrema of these anomalies we propose that at least three intrinsic mechanisms contribute to the THE in EuCd$_2$Sb$_2$.
+In the AFM state they are the Berry curvature due to Weyl nodes originating from broken $C_{3}$ symmetry and the Berry curvature emerging from the scalar spin chirality within domain walls.
+Above $T_{\rm N}$ it is the Berry curvature due to Weyl nodes induced by the spin fluctuations. \\\\\textbf{DATA AVAILABILITY}\\ The data that support the findings presented above are openly available \cite{DATASET}.\\\\ \textbf{ACKNOWLEDGMENT}\\ This study was supported by the National Science Centre (Poland) under grant 2021/41/B/ST3/01141.

 \begin{widetext}

 \end{widetext}